 Because using your instincts to make tough decisions is a habit that has been ingrained in most people throughout their lives, it only makes sense that many want to trust their instincts when making an investment.
 So, the idea that it’s best to follow your instincts when investing is one that is born through the natural process of decision making and how you have been told to make decisions that you don’t quite understand throughout your life.

 Why the Follow-Your-Instincts Myth Is Dangerous

-The reason is simple: Your gut doesn’t know the difference between gains or losses — all it knows is what makes you comfortable.
+The reason is simple: Your gut doesn’t know the difference between gains or losses, the direction in which a stock is trending, or a fundamentally weak or strong investment.
+All it knows is what makes you comfortable.
 Your instincts don’t care about the underlying value of a stock you’re considering; it cares that buying that stock makes you happy.

 For example, imagine the travel industry has struggled for several months or even years.
 You’ve wanted to travel for a while, and due to the low demand, prices are lower than you expected.
 Your gut tells you that low travel prices are going to boost demand, leading to a comeback in the travel industry.
-So, you decide to make an investment decision and buy three downtrodden travel stocks.
+So, you decide to buy three downtrodden travel stocks.